Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 Best Day Trips from Stratford

 Stratford makes a great home base to explore the surrounding area and nearby charming small towns.
-If that’s the case, check out some of these other guides:
+If that’s the case, check out some of these other places to go that are nearby.

 - Discover the historic town of St. Marys located in Perth County at the junction of the Thames River and Trout Creek.
 Stratford to St. Marys is 15 minutes.